Wine Guide for Thanksgiving

 It's never too early in the holiday season for bubbly wine.
 Try a richer version than you'd pair with seafood, like Royal Cuvée from Gloria Ferrer Caves & Vineyards or Russian Cuvée from Iron Horse Vineyards.
 And as with dry rosé wine, even better with a sparkling rosé.

 Every host should keep sparkling, non-alcoholic cider on hand, but did you know that Sonoma County is host to a hard cider renaissance?
 These craft ciders, often made with heirloom varieties like the Gravenstein apples, are more complex than big-brand cider, and are well suited to autumnal flavors, while having a lower alcohol content than wine—generally about 6 to 9 percent alcohol by volume.

 The New World's Sonoma County is blessed with the climate to ripen diverse varietals from across the Old World.
 Light, fruity varietals like Dolcetto, Charbono, and Gamay Noir are made by few wineries and can be challenging to find, but are fun and food-friendly - see Paul Mathew Vineyards, DaVero Farms & Winery, and Jacuzzi Family Vineyards.

 Don't forget late-harvest Chardonnay, Riesling, or Sauvignon Blanc for dessert.

 Where can you find Sonoma County wines?
 Apart from local beverage stores, you can order directly from the wineries, or even better, pick up a few bottles in person.
 Here are listings for Sonoma County Wineries and info about how to ship wine home.
-Depending on your state or country of residence certain regulations and restrictions apply.
+Depending on your state or country of residence, certain regulations and restrictions may apply.